It was announced just a few days ago that the next Doctor will be a woman played by Jodie Whitaker.

 Of course like any other character the Doctor has also changed simply as time has gone on.
 New experiences, the influence of other characters etc, have all shaped his personality arguably to a greater extent than regeneration.

 The First Doctor for instance we saw change from a callous, selfish, even murderous character to a noble hero, thanks to the influence of Ian and Barbara as well as his battles against the Daleks.
 Three meanwhile was shaped by being exiled to earth which gave him a greater rebellous streak, whilst 9 and 10 were both more emotional, unstable and traumatised after enduring the horrors of the Time War.

-But the point is that the different Doctors are NOT different people they are just the same guy whose body has simply changed its shape and that’s it.
+But the point is that the different Doctors are NOT different people.

 Now adding a gender change on top of this brings a whole new dimension to the Doctor’s character and its one that I feel doesn’t really fit in with what came before.

 If the Doctor could morph into a woman then he would have to have been written as a genderless character before now as logically he could have become a woman in any previous regeneration.

 The Doctor has never been portrayed as genderless.
 People have always written and acted him as a man by default, and all of his relationships have also always been from a male perspective too, husband, father, grandfather etc. For this simple reason alone a female Doctor sticks out like a sore thumb.